 The time David DeCoteau spent away from Full Moon between 1994 and 1997 following his tenure as chief of their erotic subdivision, Torchlight, clearly did him good.
 In addition to enabling the cult auteur to make what should be considered his greatest run — a powerful quartet of pictures comprised of Prey of the Jaguar (1996), Skeletons (1997), Leather Jacket Love Story (1997), and Absolution: The Journey (1997) — DeCoteau’s Full Moon sabbatical allowed him to return to the Charles Band fold bright-eyed, bushy-tailed, and brimming with inspiration.
 In fact, so energised was DeCoteau that he took one Band-backed assignment after the other until Y2K, becoming a real lifeline during Full Moon’s rocky voyage into the new millennium.
-While the likes of Curse of the Puppet Master (1998), Talisman (1998), The Killer Eye (1999), Witchouse (1999), and Prison of the Dead (2000) aren’t exactly movies of choice for Full Moon enthusiasts (they’re wrong, the miserable bastards!), it’s impossible to understate just how much they and DeCoteau’s six other Full Mooners helped keep the by-now perpetually floundering company afloat in the treacherous waters caused by Band’s team-up with The Kushner-Locke Company.
+While the likes of Curse of the Puppet Master (1998), Talisman (1998), The Killer Eye (1999), Witchouse (1999), and Prison of the Dead (2000) aren’t exactly movies of choice for Full Moon enthusiasts (they’re wrong, the miserable bastards!), it’s impossible to overstate just how much they and DeCoteau’s other Full Mooners of the period helped keep the by-now perpetually floundering company afloat in the treacherous waters caused by Band’s team-up with The Kushner-Locke Company.
 Moreover, as David DeCoteau films, each was a bigger step towards the B-maestro’s endgame, refining the style and ideas that would transform DeCoteau from a gun-for-hire to a pioneering king of queer horror as the head of his own boutique outfit, Rapid Heart Pictures.

 In that regard, it’s DeCoteau’s first late ‘90s Full Moon joint, SHRIEKER (1998) , that crystallised the technical nuts n’ bolts of his Rapid Heart slate.
 As with future Rapid Heart epics such as Final Scream (2001) and Leeches!
 (2003), Shrieker was shot in ‘Scope (well, almost: 2.35:1 Panavision).